COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 action to correct the page shortage "below the bar".
 The IBM APAR

-addresses the the RSM problem so that SRM takes action when
+addresses the RSM problem so that SRM takes action when

 available frames become too few; the SYNCSORT fix will limit the